 A pannus is an apron of skin that hangs over a patient’s thighs and genitals, usually as the result of rapid massive weight loss, while a panniculectomy is the name of the surgical procedure physicians employ to remove it.

 The pannus is unpleasant business, causing back pain and skin rashes in the pubic area.
 Even basic personal hygiene is compromised by the useless, leftover flap of skin.
-As Boston based plastic surgeon Dr. Samuel Lin points out, “panniculectomy helps patients with the rashes and irritation that occur under the pannus of the abdomen”.
+As Boston based plastic surgeon Dr. Samuel Lin points out, “a panniculectomy helps patients with the rashes and irritation that occur under the pannus of the abdomen”.

-Panniculectomy procedures are often necessary not only to improve personal hygiene and mobility, but they also leave patients with a slimmer appearance, helping them look infinitely better both in and out of their clothes, and by extension doing a world of good for their self-confidence.
+Panniculectomy procedures are often necessary not only to improve personal hygiene and mobility, but they also leave patients with a slimmer appearance, helping them look better both in and out of their clothes, and by extension doing a world of good for their self-confidence.

 Ideal candidates for this procedure:

 - Are bothered by excess skin below the lower abdomen following dramatic weight loss or pregnancy